Ada6-6/homewise/DEPLOYMENT.md

-# Deployment Guide for Homewise
+# Deployment Guide for Homiehome

 ## Deploy to Vercel